DMDarkness/Data-mining/README.md

 ...

-Every row is a transaction, which contains some items, where any item is represented by an integar.
+Every row is a transaction, which contains some items, where any item is represented by an integer.

 The test dataset in these implementations is kosarak.dat, which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
 # FP-growth